KhangMBui/SlashTributePage/README.md

 ## Project Overview

+This is a freeCodeCamp certification project.
+It asks me to do a tribute page.
+I decided to tribute this project to Slash-one of my all time favorite guitarist, the reason why I pick up the guitar!

 This tribute page offers an engaging glimpse into Slash's life and accomplishments.
 It's structured into the following sections:

 - **Header:** Featuring a logo and a concise introduction to Slash.